Skip to Content

 I had to buy wrist braces for my carpal tunnel, a pregnancy pillow for my back pain, vitamins and anti nausea wafers for my nausea, maternity clothes and then pretty much a whole new wardrobe after the baby is born.
 New shoes as my feet swelled so much that I couldn’t fit them in my normal work shoes.
 Pregnancy and the first year after pregnancy are a very expensive time!
 Makeup becomes the last priority and you start to realize just how much money you used to spend on it – Gandalf’s Mum

 I ended up having a pretty rare umbilical cord complication that required extra monitoring which ended up meaning like 20 extra doctors appointments with scans and monitoring at each of them.
 This really added up not only for transportation costs but in missed work and what our insurance didn’t cover.
-Also after two months of nursing, struggling with latch, lip and tongue ties, I decided to exclusively pump which has had its own challenges and expenses.
+Also after two months of nursing, struggling with latch, lip and tongue ties, I decided to exclusively pump — which breastfeeding vs pumping has its own challenges and expenses.
 Breastfeeding is not free. – Nicole Booz

 Purchases